WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 wget 'http://micropython.org/resources/firmware/esp8266-20210902-v1.17.bin'
 curl -s https://raw.githubusercontent.com/micropython/micropython-lib/master/micropython/urllib.urequest/urllib/urequest.py > ureq.py
 ```
-Once the microcontroller boots, it will execute the boot.py file.
+Once the microcontroller boots, it will run the firmware (Which contains a version of MicroPython) and execute the boot.py file.
 In this file we will put the logic needed to read data from the attached sensors.

 Note that esptool may be outdated, if you get weird errors during invocation, use:
 ```